Do you have a passion for making sure children are given equal learning opportunities?

 - Professor Lynn Shoemaker, Assistant Professor of Education

-- Professor Krishana White, Assistant Professor of Education
+- Dr. Krishana White, Assistant Professor of Education and Assistant CAEP Coordinator

 There are opportunities to complete part of your student teaching semester internationally in Costa Rica, China, Central America, South America, Africa, Europe, Asia, and Australia as well as New York City, Boston, and Los Angeles.
 You’ll get an in-depth look at what education looks like globally and be better prepared to be an excellent educator wherever you choose to begin your career.